numaproj/numaflow/docs/quick-start.md

 curl -kq -X POST -d "104" https://localhost:8444/vertices/in
 ```

-Now you can watch the log for the `even` and `odd` vertices by running the command below.
-Remember to replace `xxxxx` with the appropriate pod names.
+Now you can watch the log for the `even` and `odd` vertices by running the commands below.

 ```shell
 # Watch the log for the even vertex